sandeshshrestha/zipSeries/README.md

 # zipSeries CLI

+This is a command line interface of the [software ZipSeries](http://www.system-method.com/ZipSeries)

 Copy libraries / objects from one iSeries (AS/400) to another running the same (or lower) release of OS/400 as the source machine

 	$ zipSeries --help